cheonjaeung/platform-runner/README.md

 > :video_game: 2D, platform game for android

 ## Requirement
-- Android Phone(5.0 or higher version)
+- Android 5.0 'Lolipop' or higher

 ## Installation
 1. Go to releases page in my github